remotion-dev/remotion/packages/docs/docs/miscellaneous/vercel-functions.md

 ⚠️ You need to be aware of the following:

 - You cannot use `@remotion/bundler` inside an API route, because it includes Webpack, and the API route itself is being bundled with Webpack.
 It is not possible to bundle Webpack with Webpack.
 Instead, use `@remotion/bundler` to create a bundle outside the API route and then use the resulting folder in your API route.
 - The `@remotion/renderer` package requires an FFmpeg binary from `node_modules`.
-Because an API route is being bundled, you might need to override the Webpack configuration to ensure the `compositor` binary is being included in it.
+Because an API route is being bundled, you might need to override the Webpack configuration to ensure the `remotion` binary is being included in it.
 - Error have been reported with the Next.js App Router because the `remotion` package exports client-side components.
 Those are false positives because no React components are being rendered.

 **Recommendation:**